 Sadly, those ninety-four pickers working around the homestead began fighting among themselves.
 Incredible as it may sound, some began stealing apples that had already been picked.
 Although there were enough trees on the 10,000 acres to keep every available worker busy, those working nearest the homestead failed to move into unharvested areas.
 They just kept working those 800 acres nearest the house.
 Some on the northern edge sent their trucks to get apples on the southern side.
 And those on the south side sent their trucks to gather on the east side.

 Even with all that activity, the harvest on the remaining 9,200 acres was left to just six pickers.
 Those six were, of course, far too few to gather all the ripe fruit in those thousands of acres.
 So, by the hundreds of thousands, apples rotted on the trees and fell to the ground.

 One of the students at the apple-picking school showed a special talent for picking apples quickly and effectively.
 When he heard about the thousands of acres of untouched faraway orchards, he started talking about going there.

 His friends discouraged him.
 They said: “Your talents and abilities make you very valuable around the homestead.
 You’d be wasting your talents out there.
-Your gifts can help us harvest apples from the trees on our central 800 acres more rapidly.
+Your gifts can us harvest apples from the trees on our central 800 acres more rapidly.
 That will give us more time to build bigger and better storehouses.
-Perhaps you could even help us devise better ways to use our big storehouses since we have wound up with more space than we need for the present crop of apples.”
+Perhaps you could even us devise better ways to use our big storehouses since we have wound up with more space than we need for the present crop of apples.”

 With so many workers and so few trees, the pickers and packers and truck drivers — and all the rest of the Society for the Picking of Apples living around the homestead — had time for more than just picking apples.